NazemKhan/Chain-or-Channel-Payment-Optimization-with-Heterogeneous-Flow-Code/README.md

 Start by reading [General Method](GeneralMethod.ipynb).
 This notebook describes our approach for computing the optimal channel deposits and determining the optimal policy for a general transaction stream with continuously distributed payments.
 It is a prerequisite for running and understanding the code in the notebooks located in the [figures](figures) directory.
 Each notebook in this directory provides the code for generating the corresponding figure in our paper.

 ## Examples

+The notebooks in this directory are self contained.
+That being said, it is recommended that you understand the [General Method](GeneralMethod.ipynb).
+Each notebook in this directory provides the code for generating the corresponding example in our paper.